-Please ask spectators to download the NHS Covid-19 app, which has a feature that allows users to quickly and easily 'check in' to your venue by scanning the NHS QR code you should display (see information on page 3) in relevant places.
-The information stays on the user's phone, so that in England, you do not have to ask people who choose to 'check in' using the official NHS QR code to provide their contact details.
+In addition, there is an NHS Covid-19 app, which has a feature that allows users to quickly and easily 'check in' to your venue by scanning the code.
+The information stays on the user's phone.
+In England, you do not have to ask people who choose to 'check in' using the official NHS QR code to provide their contact details.
 If there is an outbreak associated with a venue, a message will be sent to the relevant app users with the necessary public health advice.